 With our Singapore guide in-hand you’ll be able to explore many of the different things that make Singapore so fascinating.
 Your three day visit will not only take you to famous attractions that showcase Singapore’s modern development, but also highlight the history and longstanding multicultural nature of this island nation.
 You won’t just be restricted to the city center either, as you’ll have the opportunity to experience destinations right round this tiny country.

-However, before we get to our Singapore itinerary we just wanted to remind you to purchase travel insurance.
-You never know what will happen and trust us, you do not want to get stuck with thousands of dollars in medical bills.
+However, before we get to our Singapore itinerary, we just wanted to remind you to purchase travel insurance.
+You never know what will happen and, trust us, you do not want to get stuck with thousands of dollars in medical bills.
 As a wise man once said, “If you can’t afford travel insurance, you can’t afford to travel.”
 So don’t leave home without it.
-We recommend World Nomads and SafetyWing.
-You can get a quick quote with World Nomads below:

 Now that we’ve discussed that vital subject, it’s time to look at all the best things to do in Singapore during your visit.
 With all of them to look forward to, you won’t be able to wait for your 3 days in Singapore to start.